50 Shades of V

 Sexually transmitted diseases (STDs) are passed through vaginal, anal, or oral sexual contact.
 Some common STDs include chlamydia, gonorrhea, herpes, syphilis, and AIDs.
 While some of these conditions come with no obvious symptoms, typical female symptoms of an STD can include vaginal itching, rashes, unusual discharge, and pain.
-When in doubt, always get yourself tested.
+When in doubt, always get yourself tested for STD.
 The good news is, most STDs can be treated and cured.
 The best advice still though, is to get yourself vaccinated and to always practice protected sex by using a condom.

 Losing its edge

 However, sexual intercourse will not change the shape or size of your vagina.
 First things first: the vagina is a muscle.
 And just like the muscles in your arms, legs or tongue, it is not a big open cavity.
 When we put something inside of it, it constricts to hold on to it.
 When the vagina is at rest, the vagina’s muscle tissue remains tightly folded like a closed accordion, except when sexually aroused and during childbirth.
 Intercourse does not permanently stretch the vagina.

 Some possible reasons why some women may feel discomfort during sexual intercourse could be due to anxiety that causes vaginal musculature to clench even tighter.
 Or, it could be that they might not be aroused enough for penetration during sexual intercourse.
 In this case, communicating with your partner during sex is paramount.

 - The pH level in your vagina can be so acidic that it can bleach black-coloured underwear.